 5. Renewable energy

 Brazil is the third-largest producer of electricity in the Western Hemisphere.
-It provides near universal electricity coverage in the country, and even exports some of that power to its neighbors.
-Renewable energy makes up 45 percent of Brazil’s energy demand, principally through hydroelectric dams, biofuels and waste, wind and solar power.
+It provides near-universal electricity coverage in the country and even exports some of that power to its neighbors.
+Renewable energy makes up 45 percent of Brazil’s energy demand, principally through hydroelectric dams, biofuels and waste, wind, and solar power.

-Top 5 benefits of doing business in Brazil in 2023
+Top 5 benefits of doing business in Brazil

 Whether your company is considering entering the Brazilian market, or you are an entrepreneur considering a company formation in the jurisdiction, there are a number of up-sides to doing business in Brazil.

-- A large consumer market – With a population of 214 million, entering the jurisdiction automatically gives you access to the second largest domestic consumer market in the Americas after the United States.
+- A large consumer market – With a population of 217 million, entering the jurisdiction automatically gives you access to the second largest domestic consumer market in the Americas after the United States.
 With its young consumer base (62 percent of Brazilians are aged 29 and below) and a growing middle class, Brazilians have more disposable income than ever before, and they’re looking to spend on the latest consumer goods and services.

 - Favorable tax reforms – A value-added tax (VAT) reform bill is making its way through Brazil’s legislature.
 The bill will unite nine separate national taxes into one VAT rate.
-It would also align the tax plan with a state-level tax on goods and services, setting a 17 percent cap on taxes, and eliminate sales tax on a host of staple goods.
+It would also align the tax plan with a state-level tax on goods and services, setting a 17 per cent cap on taxes, and eliminate sales tax on a host of staple goods.

-- Business-friendly trade pacts – Brazil is a member of the MERCOSUR trade bloc, along with Argentina, Paraguay and Uruguay.
-The country is also part of the BRICS trade alliance comprised of Brazil, Russia, India, China and South Africa.
-Foreign companies that domicile in Brazil will enjoy tariff-free and duty-free imports and exports to those markets.
+Favorable tax reforms – A value-added tax (VAT) reform bill is making its way through Brazil’s legislature.
+The bill will unite nine separate national taxes into one VAT rate.
+It would also align the tax plan with a state-level tax on goods and services, setting a 17 percent cap on taxes, and eliminate sales tax on a host of staple goods. - Business-friendly trade pacts – Brazil is a member of the MERCOSUR trade bloc, along with Argentina, Paraguay and Uruguay.
+The country is also part of the BRICS trade alliance comprised of Brazil, Russia, India, China, and South Africa.
+Foreign companies that are domiciled in Brazil will enjoy tariff-free and duty-free imports and exports to those markets.

 - Reliable infrastructure – To the uninitiated, functioning infrastructure might seem like a given.
-But in a region of the world where most highways and city streets have more craters than the surface of the Moon, well-maintained infrastructure comes at a premium.
+But in a region of the world where most highways and city streets have more craters than the surface of the moon, well-maintained infrastructure comes at a premium.
 Brazil is lucky to have a vast network of roadways, domestic and international airports, and dozens of modern seaports.

 Biz Latin Hub can help you with doing business in Brazil